Applicability of the Articulation and Transfer Policy

 - Complete all the specific courses and sequences that the Tri-C Counselor designates as meeting the program requirements for the school where credits will be transferred

-- After completing college course work at Tri-C, complete a request for a transcript of grades and have it sent to the admission office at the receiving institution - consult with the admission office about other details necessary to complete this step.
+- After completing college course work at Tri-C, complete a request for a transcript of grades to be sent to the admission office at the receiving institution - consult with the receiving institution's admission office about other details necessary to complete this step.
 Learn more about requesting a Tri-C transcript of grades

 Associate Degree to Bachelor's Degree